keu/docs/cloud/cli-release-notes.md

 Release date: February 17, 2022

-### Use the Astro CLI in CI/CD pipelines

-You can now use the Astro CLI to automatically deploy changes from your repository to an Astro Deployment.

-To do this, you need only your [Deployment API key credentials](api-keys.md) and your Deployment ID configured as environment variables in your CI/CD pipeline.
-For examples of how use the Astro CLI in popular CI/CD tools, see [CI/CD templates](ci-cd.md#cicd-templates).

 ### Restart local Airflow environments with `astrocloud dev restart`

 If you want to quickly rebuild your Astro project or retest your project in a local Airflow environment, you can now run `astro dev restart`.
 This command is equivalent to running `astrocloud dev stop` and `astrocloud dev start` together.